edwardtjoe/bask-app/privacy.md

 **Camera, photos, and skin-tone analysis.** Bask includes a skin-tone comparison feature that measures your tan over time.
 If you grant camera or photo-library access, the images you choose are analysed **entirely on your device**.
 Photos are never uploaded and never leave your phone.
 The measurement records Bask keeps (a colour value, a date, a confidence indicator, and a small thumbnail) are stored locally alongside the rest of your data.
 The component that performs this analysis contains no networking code whatsoever.

-**Notifications.** If you allow notifications, Bask schedules local notifications on your device: a daily best-window reminder, reminders for sessions you have planned yourself, alarms during an active session, and UV safety alerts.
-These are generated on your device; no notification content is sent to a server.
+**Notifications and alarms.** If you allow notifications, Bask schedules local notifications on your device: a daily best-window reminder, reminders for sessions you have planned yourself, sunscreen reapply prompts, and UV safety alerts.
+If you allow alarms, Bask also schedules a system alarm for your safe-time limit so it can reach you when your phone is silenced.
+Both are created and stored on your device; no notification or alarm content is sent to a server, and you can revoke either permission at any time in iOS Settings.

 ## What we do NOT do